-You may also receive Form 1099-MISC for other types of income.
-In this case, report it on whichever line best describes the income.
-For example, if you received a Form 1099-MISC for custom farming work, include this amount on line 9, "Custom hire (machine work) income."
+Form 1099-MISC.
+You may receive Form 1099-MISC for other types of income.
+In this case, report it on whichever line best describes the income, but do not include it on the line for merchant card or third party network payments.
+For example, if you receive a Form 1099-MISC for custom farming work, include this amount on line 7b.